comptoolsres/comptoolsres.github.io/TLCL_reading_notes_6.md

 For programming languages that do need to be compiled, you need to compile the code before it can be run.
 The code is turned into a binary application--essentially 1s and 0s, the native language of the CPU--and executed when you run the application.
 If you change the code, you have to recompile the binary.

 The most common compiled programming languages are C and C++.
-If you download an application that needs to be compiled, I'd bet money that it's written in C or C++.
+One thing we will see in this section is that while you may not know how to write C code, and the details will be a bit confusing, the fundamental structure and methods of coding are quite similar. *Once you know one coding language, it is easier to learn additional languages.*

 ### HiPerGator and Modules
 We'll talk about this in class, but it is best to load a module for compilers and most applications (even Python when we get there).